 Choosing the Right Bulky Yarn

 This is an important consideration.
 Not all super bulky yarns will behave the same way when crocheted up to the same gauge.
-If drape is a concern for your project, look for a loosely spun yarn, with fewer plies or a fiber mix that has inherently more drape to it, like alpaca blends or superwash wool, or longwools such as Merino or Wensleydale, etc. If elasticity is more of a concern (such as in a headband or hat that needs to spring-back) you may want to find a yarn with more elasticity, like a non-superwash wool with more plies or higher twist.
+If drape is a concern for your project, look for a loosely spun yarn, with fewer plies or a fiber mix that has inherently more drape to it, like alpaca blends or superwash wool, or longwools such as Merino or Wensleydale, etc. If elasticity is more of a concern (such as in a headband or hat that needs to spring back) you may want to find a yarn with more elasticity, like a non-superwash wool with more plies or higher twist.

 Blocking

-Another important component to working with super bulky yarns is blocking!
+Another important component of working with super bulky yarns is blocking!
 Seriously, do not skip this step.
 Even if you have never bothered to block anything else you have ever crocheted before- please block your super bulky projects- it will make a difference!
 If you are using wool, I would recommend wet-blocking your project.
 If you are using acrylic, please try steam blocking your piece.
-There is a video on the Creative Crochet Corner website on steam blocking, where you can see the difference that it makes.
+There is a video on the Creative Crochet Corner website about steam blocking, where you can see the difference that it makes.

 Try it out for yourself!